 Genital skin tags aren’t painful unless they are pulled on or aggravated.
 Unlike genital warts, which appear flush against your skin, skin tags are connected to your skin by a short stalk.

 Skin tags won’t bleed unless you’re trying to remove them, but they may itch.
 Sometimes they appear in clusters or patterns on your skin.
 You may not notice a skin tag when it first forms, because often they are the same color or only slightly darker than your natural skin tone.

 Though the cause of skin tags isn’t clear, researchers believe that irritation from clothing and rubbing against other areas of skin can contribute to their formation.
 Since your genitals are an area of your body made up of multiple folds of skin, it’s not surprising that skin tags form there.
 Genital skin tags can’t be transmitted through sex with another person that has them.
 They aren’t contagious.

-In some cases, having a skin tag can be an early indication that you have a metabolic syndrome, such as diabetes.
-Skin tags are more likely to occur in people that are obese, or people with a family history of skin tags.
+In some cases, having a skin tag an early indication that you have a metabolic syndrome, such as diabetes.
+Skin tags are to occur in people that are obese, or people with a family history of skin tags.

 Whenever you notice a new bump or mark on your genitals, it’s a good idea to see your doctor to confirm what it is.
 There’s no reason to risk transmitting a sexually transmitted infection to another person, or to live with an STI that could be easily treated.
 Women should make an appointment with an OB/GYN or general practitioner.
 Men can make an appointment with their regular doctor, although skin tags on the penis are somewhat rare.